michaelbdavidson7/Trancebreakr/README.md

 # Troubleshooting

 If you uninstalled this app and don't know where to look to remove the shutdown tasks, go to Task Scheduler on your computer and they will be there.

+# Dev notes
+Publishing via ClickOnce was broken with a recent commit and I had to create builds using Inno Script instead.
+I Published to a local folder via VS, copied the program files to a different folder, then compiled that via Inno Script.
+Much better!